 While the fur trade was the first business of the Hudson's Bay Company, agriculture became its mainstay.
-As early as 1828, the company had four dairy farms and orchards on Sauvies Island, a Toledo grain farm, 140 square miles of sheep, cattle, and horse pasture in the Nisqually Valley, and a farm at each of its 23 forts.
-A year later the company's export trade to Hawaii, California, and Alaska emphasized lumber, salted salmon, and farm products.
+As early as 1828, the company had four dairy farms and orchards on Sauvie Island, a grain farm at Toledo, 140 square miles of sheep, cattle and horse pasture in the Nisqually Valley and a farm at each of its 23 forts.
+In 1829, the company's exports to Hawaii, California and Alaska were primarily lumber, salted salmon and farm products.

-In 1830 Clark County's first apple harvest occurred - one apple.
-Planted near Fort Vancouver in 1826, the Old Apple Tree is considered to be the oldest in the Northwest and the matriarch of Washington State's apple industry.
+The following year, Clark County saw its first apple harvest - one apple.
+It came from an apple treet planted near Fort Vancouver in 1826.
+Now called the Old Apple Tree, it is considered the oldest in the Northwest and the matriarch of Washington state's apple industry.

-Here's how it came to be here.
-An English lady at a farewell dinner for Emilius Simpson, cousin of Hudson's Bay Governor Sir George Simpson, gave him the seeds from her dessert apple and asked him to plant them at the fort.
-Living double the normal life span of most fruit trees, the Old Apple Tree is more than 176 years old.
+Here's how the tree came to be.
+At a farewell dinner for Emilius Simpson, Hudson's Bay Gov. Sir George Simpson's cousin who was leaving England for Clark County, a woman gave him the seeds from her dessert apple and asked him to plant them at the fort.
+He did.
+Now, at twice the age of most fruit trees, the Old Apple Tree is more than 176 years old.

-A festival to celebrate the tree is held each year on the first Saturday in October at historic Apple Tree Park, 112 Columbia Way, Vancouver, just east of the Interstate 5 Bridge.
+A festival celebrating the tree is held each year on the first Saturday in October at historic Apple Tree Park, 112 Columbia Way, Vancouver, just east of the Interstate 5 Bridge.